lucyroe/AVR/README.md

 *Affective VR* (AVR) aims to develop and test a tool for continous emotion ratings.
 The project proposes such a tool and assesses its effectiveness, usability and reliability using videos presented in virtual reality (VR).

 ## Project structure
+The AVR project consists of three main stages: In **phase 1**, three different rating methods ('Grid', 'Flubber' and 'Proprioceptive') were tested with different videos in VR of each 1 min length.
+In **phase 2**, the 'Flubber' as winning rating method from phase 1 was tested for a longer VR experience of about 20 min with different videos playing after one another.
+In **phase 3**, the very same stimuli and rating method are used but additionally to the behavioral data, EEG and periphysiological data are acquired.

+**Code** for all three phases can be found in `./code/AVR`.
+The directory `./code/AVR/preprocessing` contains scripts to preprocess annotation data and physiological data, respectively, of any dataset using continuous emotion ratings and videos.
+The scripts `cpa.py` and `cpa_averaged.py` perform a change point analysis for continuous ratings from phase 2 of the AVR dataset, and for other open-source datasets such as the CASE and the CEAP datasets (for the downloadlinks see the [README_code.md](../code/AVR/README_code.md) in the code directory).
+The directory `./code/AVR/datacomparison` contains files that compare continuous ratings from phase 1 of the AVR project with other open-source datasets (at the moment only the CEAP dataset).
+The directories `./code/AVR/datavisualization` and `./code/AVR/modelling` contain nothing so far.
+Additional R-scripts from phase 1 can be found in `./code/Rscripts`.

      📂 code
      ├── 📂 AVR